baoisnotruski/rpo/rpo_content.md

 # Home Page
 ## Catchphrase or Slogan
+>>> These are options
-Tech people helping you find the right tech people.
+- Tech recruiters helping you find the right tech people
-Connecting talent with recruitment.
+- Connecting talent with recruitment
+- Bridging talent and recruitment
-Specialty agency that connects you to specialized talents.
+- Specialty agency that connects you to specialized talents
+- Specialized recruitment for specialist jobs

 ## CTA
 >>> These are options
-Simplify the process.
-Amplify your reach.
+- Hire now
+-

 #### Hire With Us

 Select an applicant from our curated list of resumes.